How To Avoid Breaching Unfair Contract Terms Legislation

 Most divorces or separations are complicated, even if the couple split on good terms.
 Choosing who children get to live with, who gets what property and if either partner has to pay child support can be difficult.
 However, one of the hardest things for couples who don’t have children is often deciding what happens to their pets.

 Luckily, there are precedents that can help you decide which partner gets to keep the pet.
 However, these decisions aren’t always easy to make.
-If you and your former partner both want to keep the dog, you may need to employ the services of an experienced family lawyer such as Accelerate Family Law who can help you settle the dispute in the courts.
+If you and your former partner both want to keep the dog, you may need to employ the services of an experienced family lawyer who can help you settle the dispute in the courts.

 Pets Are Seen As Property